 When viewed through the lens of Bronfenbrenner's Ecological Systems Theory, systemic friction between environmental levels is highlighted, particularly between the macrosystem (outdated procurement procedures and strict regulations) and the microsystem (classroom-level SPED teacher initiatives).
 Oliver's Social Model of Disability, which holds that barriers are created by the system rather than the learner, is reflected in this conflict.
 Scaffolding is emphasized in Vygotsky's Constructivist Learning Theory, but when teachers rely on their own resources, these supports remain vulnerable.
 Studies conducted in the Philippines support this reality: high costs impede technological integration (Campado et al., 2023); teacher-subsidized adaptations and resource scarcity are prevalent (Malabuyoc et al., 2025; Reyes, 2023).
 The experiences of Bacoor City SPED teachers locally demonstrate that inclusion is achieved through individual bravery rather than structural support (Villafuerte & Abanto, 2024).
 Inclusion is brittle because it depends on sacrifice.
-The researcher contends that structural constraints are reflected in the hidden costs of inclusion, and that teacher resourcefulness is a sign of systemic fatigue.
+The researcher contends that structural constraints are reflected in the hidden costs of inclusion and that teacher resourcefulness is a sign of systemic fatigue.
 For inclusive education to be sustainable, responsive institutional systems that guarantee access is a right rather than a personal expense must take the place of unseen teacher labor.

-Theme 4: Sensory Responsiveness
+Sensory Responsiveness

 Thematically, this study applies Bronfenbrenner's Ecological Systems Theory by showing how classroom scheduling, lighting, and sounds affect learners' emotions and behavior.
 These difficulties are framed by Oliver's Social Model of Disability as environmental shortcomings rather than personal shortcomings.
 According to Rose's Universal Design for Learning, learners may be forced beyond their Zone of Proximal Development without proper scaffolding, underscoring the necessity of both emotive and cognitive support.
 Studies conducted in the Philippines support these conclusions: While Lendio et al. (2023) identify communication challenges as major causes of behavioral disturbance, Malabuyoc et al. (2025) observe that lower sensory demands promote engagement for learners with autism.
-According to Campado et al. (2023), over use of sensory digital technologies might lead to burnout if left unchecked.
+According to Campado et al. (2023), overuse of sensory digital technologies might lead to burnout if left unchecked.
 The researcher concludes that inclusive practice necessitates striking a balance between teaching and emotional and sensory control, redefining the SPED teacher as a "Sensory Engineer" whose moral responsibility is to design classrooms that ensure both cognitive and emotional access, thereby averting exclusion before it occurs.

-Theme 5: Collaborative Practices
+Collaborative Practices

 The concept of inclusive learning via relational infrastructure embodies Bronfenbrenner’s Ecological Systems Theory at the microsystem and mesosystem tiers.
 Data indicate that collaboration among special education teachers, parents, and community stakeholders in the use of adaptive instructional materials and assistive technologies reduces instructional fragmentation and fosters a predictable, stable environment for learners with disabilities.
 Local research corroborates this conclusion, emphasizing inter-professional collaboration as a crucial factor in fostering learner engagement within Philippine inclusive environments (Malabuyoc et al., 2025; Reyes, 2023).
 Collaboration enables stakeholders to share resources, expertise, and support, promoting community ownership and ensuring that interventions are culturally relevant, sustainable, and attuned to learners' needs.
 Uniform scaffolding between home and school exemplifies Oliver’s Social Model of Disability, which advocates removing barriers through modifying relational contexts rather than restricting learners, aligning with the observations of Villafuerte and Abanto (2024).
 The researcher underscores that inclusive education depends not solely on resources and technology, but also on the unacknowledged effort required to sustain connections.
 Policy implications emphasize the importance of focusing relational time, such as planning, organizing, and supporting, rather than simply providing resources, so shifting special education teachers' roles from bare survival to successful instruction.